tanmay-lyzr/okta-sso-saml-documentation/README.md

 ## Prerequisites

 - **Okta Account:** Ensure you have an Okta Developer or Admin account to access the Admin Console.
-- **Backend Application:** A FastAPI-based backend integrated with the provided SAML code.
+- **Backend Application:** A backend integrated with the SAML code.
 - **Metadata File:** Download the Okta SAML metadata XML file from your Okta application settings and place it in your project directory (for example, as `metadata.xml`).

 ---